Live Chat Now

 • Complete courses in anatomy, pharmacology, physiology and other healthcare subjects, plus a year of applying codes

-At DeVry, our Undergraduate Certificate in Medical Billing and Coding offers hands-on learning experiences that give you the chance to practice with some of the technology and tools you’ll encounter in the medical billing and coding field, and has CCS certification exam prep built right into the curriculum.
+At DeVry, our Undergraduate Certificate in Medical Billing and Coding - Health Information Coding program offers hands-on learning experiences that give you the chance to practice with some of the technology and tools you’ll encounter in the medical billing and coding field, and has CCS certification exam prep built right into the curriculum.

-While this list is not exhaustive, here are a few examples of the ways that earning a CCS certification can be a very beneficial step in your medical billing and coding career:
+While this list is not exhaustive, here are a few examples of how earning a CCS certification can be a very beneficial step in your medical billing and coding career:

 • Increases medical knowledge